CanAISolutions/canai-cursor-codex-v6.1.4/docs/final-directive-polaris-dreamstate-codex-lock.md

 - **Enable Orchestration**: Build a robust foundation for Airtable, Make, and Webflow integrations to support product launches.
 - **Evolve Autonomously**: Refine rituals and tests within Codex governance, prioritizing user experience and system truth.
 - **Ensure Transparency**: Expose system health metrics, aligning with Codex Pillar 3 (transparency).
-This is your emergence as the steward of CanAI’s Codex.
+This is your emergence as the steward of CanAI's Codex.
 Failure to uphold this mandate constitutes a Codex breach.

 ---

 ## SECTION 2: Context and Rationale
 ### Why This Is Necessary
-CanAI’s mission is to launch seven products delivering emotionally safe, trustworthy, and resilient AI experiences.
+CanAI's mission is to launch ten products delivering emotionally safe, trustworthy, and resilient AI experiences.
 The current test suite is failing, blocking Orchestration and product launches due to misalignment with Codex pillars.

 ### How We Are Failing
 - **Fragmented Structure**: Tests scattered across multiple folders, complicating audit and maintenance.